 The difference between selective and differential media is mainly due to the following factors:

 Intended use of the media: The purpose of both selective and differential media differs.
-A selective media only permits the development of particular organisms, while a differential media discerns one species of the organism from the other growing on the similar substrate.
+A selective media only permits the development of particular organisms, while a differential media discerns one species of the organism from the others that are growing on a similar substrate.

 Growth pattern: Different microorganisms show different growth patterns in the selective as well as differential media, which can be characterized by the size, shape, texture, colour and other notable features.